algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 5. **Regular Issue Triage:**
    - Regularly review and triage open issues.
-   - Prioritize tasks based on their urgency, impact on users, and alignment with project goals.
+   - Prioritize tasks based on their urgency(Critical, High, Medium, Low).

 By implementing these strategies, we aim to foster a more organized and efficient issue-tracking process on GitHub.
-This approach contributes to clearer communication, better task management, and an overall improvement in the development workflow.
+This will help us to better manage our project development lifecycle and deliver a high-quality product.

 ---